mongodb/docs/source/includes/migration-pr-compose.rst

   If your deployment is currently a standalone instance, you must first :manual:`convert it to a replica set </tutorial/convert-standalone-to-replica-set>`.

   Live migration of data from sharded clusters is not supported.
+Your destination cluster may be sharded, but your source cluster must be an unsharded replica set.

 * (Optional) Enabled authentication on your source deployment.